John Hunter & new hospitals

 During the 18th century medicine made slow progress.
 Doctors still did not know what caused disease and some continued to believe in the pseudo-science of four humors (blood, yellow bile, black bile & phlegm), although belief in this theory declined during the 18th century.

-Other doctors thought disease was caused by miasmas (odourless gases in the atmosphere).
-"Miasma theory" prevailed well into the 19th century until John Snow realised, during the infamous outbreak of cholera in Victorian London in 1854 , that the infection had arisen from contaminated water at a single pump in the Broad Street, and not from invisible chemicals in the air.
+Other doctors thought disease was caused by miasmas (odourless gases or particles in the atmosphere).
+"Miasma theory" prevailed well into the 19th century until John Snow realised, during the infamous outbreak of cholera in Victorian London in 1854 , that it was not invisible chemicals in the air that had caused the outbreak but contaminated water at a single pump in Broad Street, Soho.
+His "germ theory" was regarded with great scepticism because it was another 30 years before the cholera bacterium was identified by Robert Koch.

 Surgery and urology